 No one wants to be overweight, but it’s an all too common occurrence.
 Many people try dieting and exercise to shed off the pounds, but getting rid of belly fat can be difficult.
-Sometimes you need more than just a treadmill or weights- there are certain exercises that target your stomach muscles in particular!
+In addition, sometimes you need more than just a treadmill or weights- there are specific exercises that target your stomach muscles in particular!
 These 5 exercises will help you get started on your way to losing weight and having a flatter, toner stomach.

 This blog post is about exercises to reduce belly fat and the best treadmill exercises for you.
-It includes 10 different exercises that are perfect for anyone looking to strengthen their core, improve balance, or get rid of excess weight in order to have a flat stomach!
+It includes different activities perfect for anyone looking to strengthen their core, improve balance, or get rid of excess weight to have a flat stomach!

-In this article I am going discuss ten treadmill exercises to lose your belly fat fast.
-These exercise will help tighten up all those pesky spots where we hold our most stubborn pounds, like the love handles and muffin tops as well as working out any kinks there might be from long hours on your feet at work or sitting down during the day.
-After reading these tips hopefully you’ll be able to figure out which ones sound good enough (or bad enough) for you so you can get benefitted from the treadmill exercises to lose your belly fat fast.
+In this article, I am going to discuss ten treadmill exercises to lose belly fat fast.
+These exercises will help tighten up all those pesky spots where we hold our most stubborn pounds, like the love handles and muffin tops, as well as working out any kinks there might be from long hours on your feet at work or sitting down during the day.
+After reading these tips, hopefully, you’ll be able to figure out which ones sound good enough (or bad enough) for you so you can get benefitted from the treadmill exercises to lose your belly fat fast.

 Here are the Treadmill Workouts for Reducing Belly Fat:

-Running on the treadmill will help you to burn calories, reduce stress and also decrease the amount of fat stored in your tummy area.
-It will not only increase your fitness level but it will make you more confident about what you wear!
+Running on the treadmill will help you burn calories, reduce stress, and decrease the amount of fat stored in your tummy area.
+It will not only increase your fitness level, but it will make you more confident about what you wear!

 Running at a moderate pace for 30 minutes is all that’s needed to start seeing benefits.
-The best part is after just two weeks on the treadmill routine you should notice some weight loss already taking place with these exercises to reduce belly fat fast.
+After just two weeks on the treadmill routine, the best part is that you should notice some weight loss already taking place with these exercises to reduce belly fat fast.

-Treadmill exercising not only helps you lose calories but also speeds up your metabolism which multi-tasks and helps you lose weight in other areas of your body.
+Treadmill exercising helps you lose calories and speeds up your metabolism, which multi-tasks and helps you lose weight in other areas of your body.

-It’s important to note that treadmill exercises properly done are crucial for a healthy form and belly fat, so make sure not to stay on the same speed or incline too long while exercising as this will cause strain on your joints and muscles which can lead to injury!
+It’s important to note that treadmill exercises are correctly done are crucial for a healthy form and belly fat, so make sure not to stay at the same speed or incline too long while exercising as this will cause strain on your joints and muscles; which can lead to injury!

 High-Intensity Interval Training (HIIT) workouts

 They trained three times per week, performing four intervals (of work) each time.
-The exercises included 15 seconds on followed by 45 seconds off (pulses), repeated eight times before taking a one minute break during which they walked slowly around the room.
+The exercises included 15 seconds on followed by 45 seconds off (pulses), repeated eight times before taking a one-minute break during which they strolled around the room.
 They continued this pattern until they had done 16 pulses total or about 30 minutes straight!

-A group that did not participate in any form of exercise served as controls and maintained their normal lifestyle including dietary habits.
+A group that did not exercise served as controls and maintained their typical lifestyle, including dietary habits.